-The 1st name that strikes mind when talking about badminton strings is the BG-65.
+The 1st name that strikes the mind when talking about badminton strings is the BG-65.
 It offers excellent performance for pros and amateurs alike.
-Its specially braided fiber ensures a durable soft feeling for lesser stress on the wrist when performing powerful shots.
+Its specially braided fibre ensures a durable soft feeling for lesser stress on the wrist when performing powerful shots.
 As a top choice for many players, it is hard to go wrong with this string.

 Coming from the same family, this string is also quite widely used and works across levels of players.
 The only difference is the feel of the string, which delivers a hard feeling from the titanium hybrid coating to provide a sharp but comfortable feel.
-This string works great for improving control, especially for hard hitting players.
+This string works great for improving control, especially for hard-hitting players.

 4) BG66 Ultimax

 Though it possesses lower durability, the string helps with exceptional power delivery.
-Providing a medium feel for serious players, the BG66 Ultimax is favored by many who love excellent repulsion power in a string.
+Providing a medium feel for serious players, the BG66 Ultimax is favoured by many who love excellent repulsion power in a string.

 6) Zymax 67

-Providing easy stringing and holding tension well, ZyMax finds itself in the list of favorites of leagues of badminton players for these reasons.
+Providing easy stringing and holding tension well, ZyMax finds itself in the list of favourites of leagues of badminton players for these reasons.
 It serves as an inexpensive alternative for those who want an accessible string whose tension lasts long.